dougalcaleb/instant-carousel/README.md

 Features:
    *  Scripting module
       *  Provides methods for controlling, listening to, and modifying Roundabout carousels
-   *  Raised minimum pages requirement to 3 from 2
-      *  Due to multiple bugs that start cropping up from less than 3 pages
-      *  Can use 4 pages (duplicate each page) and disable navigation to achieve the same effect
    *  New setting: swipeSnap
       *  Values: true, false
       *  Enables or disables snapping on swipe release